xtiannd/xtiand.github.io/index.md

 10. Click Submit.
 Once Splunk has ingested the data, you will receive confirmation that the file was successfully uploaded.

+### Perform A Basic Search

 ![image](https://github.com/xtiannd/xtiannd.github.io/blob/main/cc9oz1SmRCK3pfm87DcKZQ_dcda39fb68f147469c41a6b9fcb3cbf1_CS_SRQ-006_homepage-with-labels.png)

+1. Navigate to Splunk Home.
+(To return to Splunk Home, click the Splunk Cloud logo on the Splunk Cloud page.)

+1. Click Search & Reporting.
+You may close any pop ups that appear.

+1. In the search bar,  enter your search query: index=main
+This search term specifies the index.
+An index is a repository for data.
+Here, the index is a single dataset containing events from an index named main.

+1. Select All Time from the time range dropdown to search for all the events across all time.

+1. Click the search button.
+Note that the search button is represented by the magnifying glass icon.
+Your search should retrieve thousands of events.

 > This is a blockquote following a header.
 >